 Applying the TOC Model

-Developing a theory of change involves planning, implementation and evaluation of input, output, and outcome.
-In simple terms, the five mains stages of change theory include:
+Developing a theory of change involves planning, implementation, and evaluation of input, output, and outcome.
+In simple terms, the five main stages of change theory include:

 This step involves discussing, agreeing on, and getting specific about the goals that you want to achieve.
 When putting together a ToC, you must clearly define what you desire to achieve.

 You can have one or more than one goal.
-Coming to an agreement or consensus with all the stakeholders at this point is essential.
+At this point, reaching an agreement or consensus with all the stakeholders is essential.
 Having clear goals helps you be explicit about the kinds of change you believe in or hope to achieve.

 Stage 2: Perform Backward Mapping to identify the Preconditions Essential to Achieve the Goal(s)

-Once you identify the goal, the next step is to identify the preconditions necessary to achieve that goal.
+Once you identify the goal, the next step is identifying the preconditions necessary to achieve that goal.
 This can be achieved through backward mapping to identify the necessary prerequisites.

 Stage 3: Identify the Interventions

-This step involves coming up with intervention activities that will help bring about the changes desired.
-If it’s a business, the stakeholders identify what they will do to achieve the goal they want.
+This step involves devising intervention activities that will help bring about the desired changes.
+If it’s a business, the stakeholders identify their actions to achieve their desired goal.

 Stage 4: Develop Indicators for each outcome and preconditions

-At this point, there is a need to evaluate the implementation and effectiveness of the initiative you’ll undertake.
+At this point, there is a need to evaluate the implementation and effectiveness of your initiative.

 Stage 5: Write the Narrative